HM2063 - Education for Health and Wellbeing

 Offered each year in Townsville only.

-This subject introduces students to the social construction of health and wellbeing,
+This subject is designed to lay a foundation for the teaching of health and well-being

-is socially constructed.
-Students confront key issues within health education and
+how health is socially constructed.
+Students confront key issues within health education

 areas of the curriculum.

-- develop an understanding of the social construction of health and wellbeing;
+- develop knowledge and understanding of the social construction of health and wellbeing

 Study Period 9